Guidelines for Conference Organizers

 The budget for the conference is determined at least six months prior to the conference and is the responsibility of the SIAM office.
 Preliminary registration fees are set at the creation of the budget.
 SIAM sets fees to recover costs and does not receive excess revenues from the conference.
 It is important for organizers to understand this when considering decisions for the conference that have financial impact (e.g. travel commitments to participants, including invited speakers, special events, expanded number of conference rooms, non-standard audio-visual equipment.)
 If you have any questions, contact SIAM's Conference Director.

 Final fees are set just prior to the completion of the preliminary program and will reflect changes in cost or in expected grant revenue.
-These fees are approved by SIAM's Director of Programs and Services, Executive Director, and Chief Operating Officer.
+These fees are approved by SIAM's Director of Programs and Services, Chief Executive Officer, and Chief Operating Officer.
 The SIAM office is responsible for all financial commitments, signing of contracts, and holds final authority over all decisions with financial implications.

 SIAM includes in the budget process two separate funds that may be used at the discretion of the Chair.